KhronosGroup/Vulkan-Tools/BUILD.md

              LOADER_REPO_ROOT=c:\absolute_path_to\Vulkan-Loader
          and use absolute (not relative) paths, like so: cmake -DLOADER_REPO_ROOT=c:\absolute_path_to\Vulkan-Loader ....
+    Currently, the build directory *must* be named either 'build' or 'build32'.
 - [glslang](https://github.com/KhronosGroup/glslang)
   - By default, the build scripts will attempt to download the necessary components from the glslang repo.
     However, if a specific version of this file is required, please see the [Custom glslang Version](#custom-glslang-version) section below.